This is ACC’s first bond or tax cap election since 2003.

 At the same time, ACC held its only other bond election.
 The $99 million bond passed with 57 percent of the vote.

-The college has since delivered on its promise to complete all planned bond projects on time and under budget.
+The college has since completed all planned bond projects on time and under budget.
 In fact, strategic ﬁscal planning allowed the college to do more than promised.

 2003 Completed Bond Projects